kangchengX/CNN-ViT/README.md

 ##  Overview

 The CNN-ViT project compares multiple cnn and transformer-based models including VGG, ResNet, ViT and MobileViT on a small data set with 2 thousand images.
-We found that 1, ViT' performance on this small data set is unfavourable with accuracy less 0.3; 2, MobileViT_xxs can improve accuracy but the performance is still worse than CNN.
+We found that - 1, ViT's performance on this small data set, what ever the depth, heads, and dimensions, is unfavourable, with accuracy less 0.3; 2, MobileViT_xxs can improve accuracy but the performance is still worse than CNN.
+All these demonstrate the importance of the inducive bais introduced by convolution.

 This project implements ViT and MobileViT from scratch, both of with are compatible with **graph execution mode** in tensorflow.